 A recent survey by Kwik Fit found that battery failure is the most common cause of car breakdown in the UK.
 More than 17% of all issues faced by car owners were battery-related.
 However, only 4% of them were worried about battery failure.
 So, by understanding how long do car batteries last, you can avoid […]

-The ULEZ fine for all kinds of cars, vans, motorcycles, motor tricycles, mopeds, motor caravans, ambulances, and minibuses is £180 and comes with a 28-day payment deadline.
+The ULEZ fine for all kinds of cars (petrol & diesel cars), vans, motorcycles, motor tricycles, mopeds, motor caravans, ambulances, and minibuses is £180 and comes with a 28-day payment deadline.
 If you pay the ULEZ fine within the first 14 days, it comes down to £90.
-But if you don’t pay it even until the 28-day deadline, it […]
+But if you don’t pay it even until […]

 Euro NCAP testing has saved more than 78,000 lives since its inception in 1997.
 Plus, its ratings have a huge impact on the sales and popularity of cars sold in the UK.
 But what do these ratings mean?
 And do they really carry weight?
-Let’s explore the reasons why you should check the Euro NCAP […]
+Plus, how these rating are going to shape a future with […]

-AWD vs. RWD vs. FWD vs. 4WD: the choice of transmission in your car can influence everything from fuel efficiency, driving experience, and handling to overall safety.
+AWD vs RWD vs FWD vs 4WD: the choice of transmission in your car can influence everything from fuel efficiency, driving experience, and handling to overall safety.
 It can be difficult to choose between these types of transmissions because most differences are so subtle that they are very hard to notice.
 In this guide, we’ll […]

 With nearly 31% of British vehicles now equipped with dash cams, it’s clear these devices are becoming essential for many drivers.
 But how do dash cams work exactly?
 This comprehensive guide will delve into the world of dash cams, covering everything from their functionality to legal considerations and purchasing advice.
 Let’s get started!
 What […]